 Dorothy: [Toto is held hostage by the Witch and one of her monkeys] What are you gonna do to my dog?
 Give him back to me!

-Wicked Witch of the West: Oh in good time my little petty.
-Oh in good time.
+Wicked Witch of the West: All in good time, my little pretty.
+All in good time.

 Wicked Witch of the West: Certainly.
 Certainly.
 When you give me those slippers.

 Dorothy: But, The Good Witch of the North told me not to.

 Wicked Witch of the West: Throw that basket into the river and drown him!